mozilla/sauropod/clients/pysauropod/README.rst

 applications all accessing a single instance of the store, without trampling on each other's data or each other's privacy.

+This library provides a Python client for connecting to Sauropod via its HTTP interface.
+It also provides a simple Sauropod server implementation written in Python, which may be useful for testing purposes.

 Basic Concepts
 ==============